 Collaborative Risk Based Testing

-We provide this methodology to our clients on a “no charge” basis wherever CMC is involved in the test management process.
+CMC provides our methodology to our clients on a “no charge” basis wherever CMC is involved in the test management process.
 Often the CMC resources are retained for the purpose of skills transfer, test strategy preparation and management of the testing activities.

 The process starts through the definition of a Test Strategy document.
 This document, like a Project Charter, defines the exact scope of the testing process as well as defining the roles to be performed by the participants in the process.
 Creating the Test Strategy involves analysing the testing objective (e.g. the software application) and dividing it into functional units.
 These functional units may be individual programs, modules or groups of functions packaged together for testing purposes.

-The Business Sponsor and Subject Matter owners then decide the priority of the components encompassed within the testing scope.
+The Business Sponsor and Subject Matter Owners then decide the priority of the components encompassed within the testing scope.
 By determining the level of testing for each component, a series of metrics may be applied to enable the Test Strategy document to clearly define the time, cost and deliverables on which the testing will be founded.

 CMC has completed the loop for methodology based assignments, by providing skills transfer and training to test teams on the effective conduct and facilitation of Collaborative Risk Based Testing assessment workshops.
 This is essential if the ongoing benefits are to be gained from this approach.